Frvetz/FS22_ManualWipers/README.md

 # ManualWipers

-- If you have any questions, requests or problems, please feel free to contact the following email: SlipDestroysFields@web.de
+- If you have any questions, requests or problems, please feel free to contact the following email: ManualWipers@web.de
 - Full local multiplayer and dedicated server support

 This script makes it possible to manually activate or deactivate the wipers at any time, regardless of the weather.